-Cancellations of electronic resources are driven primarily by budget.
-Any lack of historic usage, overlapping resources and low-cost alternative contents are key criteria in evaluation.
+Cancellations of electronic resources may occur after careful assessments and data, such as lack of historic usage, overlapping resources and low-cost alternative contents.

 Preservation, Replacement and Repair

 The UCF Libraries does not have the budget nor expertise on preservation for the physical items in the general collections.
 Conscious efforts are made at purchasing and storing items with good quality and proper environment.
-For licensed electronic resources, a third-party archiving service is subscribed to preserve the long-term access.
+For licensed electronic resources, a third party archiving service is subscribed to preserve the long-term access.